MichHighlander/Manga-EReader-Docker/README.md

 https://github.com/ciromattia/kcc

 ## Optional:
-Create a options json in this format
+Create a options json in this format (Optins with a boolean is without payload to the options and options with null have payload)
 ```
   {
       "baseOptions": {